thomasbarkats/yasui/README.md

 ```

 ## Dependency Injection
-Yasui provides a complete dependency injection system with automatic resolution of dependencies and sophisticated scope management.
+Yasui provides a complete dependency injection system with automatic resolution of dependencies and scope management.

 ### Injectable Services
 Use the `@Injectable()` decorator to mark a class as injectable: